The Guvnors

 The Guvnors is a 2014 British crime film directed by Gabe Turner.
 Former football hooligan Cass Pennant was involved in producing the film.

 Plot

-Mitch, the ex-leader of a London firm known as The Guvnors, has walked away from his life of violence and more than 20 years later is happily married.
-He becomes concerned when his son starts to show violent tendencies through his behavior at school.
-He is challenged by Adam Shanko, a local gangster, after Shanko learns of the reputation of The Guvnors.
-Shanko is then humiliated at the hands of another former Guvnor, Mickey.
-This leads to brutal retaliation and a reuniting of The Guvnors, which reignites gangland warfare spanning two generations of families.
+Mitch, the ex-leader of a London firm known as The Guvnors, has walked away from his life of violence and more than 20 years later is happily married in the suburbs.
+He becomes concerned when his son starts to show violent tendencies through his behaviour at school.
+His wife Angie receives phone calls from his former associates, who he warns off.